 Since this dish contains hearty vegetables, the Bulgarians usually allow their moussaka to rest and evaporate after taking it out from the oven.
 Then they cut it into squares and serve warm so that it won’t be too mushy by the veggies’ leakage.

-7. Garash – Chocolate Cake
+7. Garash (Торта Гараш) – Chocolate Cake With Walnuts

-8. Tikvenik – Pumpkin Strudel
+8. Tikvenik (Тиквеник) – Pumpkin Strudel

 This Bulgarian dessert is indeed a version of traditional banitsa but then claims its own name due to the magnificent deliciousness.
 Sprouted from the North of Bulgaria, this used to be a pastry to honor the cold months, but Bulgarians would like to have it all year round.